Materials-Consortia/OPTIMADE/optimade.rst

 - **Query examples**:

-  - Note: useful filters can be formulated using the set operator syntax for correlated values.
+  - Note: Useful filters can be formulated using the set operator syntax for correlated values.
     However, since the values are floating point values, the use of equality comparisons is generally inadvisable.
   - A filter that matches structures where approximately 1/3 of the atoms in the structure are the element Al is: :filter:`elements:elements_ratios HAS ALL "Al":>0.3333, "Al":<0.3334`.

 chemical\_formula\_descriptive